dart-lang/sdk/docs/language/informal/toplevel-inference.md

    `List<T>` or `Map<K, V>` respectively, where `<T>` or `<K, V>` are the provided type arguments.
    * No inference dependencies
-* A list literal with no type arguments, and for which all of the elements are IEs, has the type `List<T>` where `T` is the least upper bound of the inferred types of the elements.
+* A non-empty list literal with no type arguments, and for which all of the elements are IEs, has the type `List<T>` where `T` is the least upper bound of the inferred types of the elements.
    * If the elements do not all have an inferred type, it is an error
    * The inference dependencies of the list literal are the collected dependencies of the elements.
+* An non-const empty list literal with no type arguments has the type `List<dynamic>`.
+   * No inference dependencies.
+* A const empty list literal with no type arguments has the type `List<bottom>`.
+   * No inference dependencies.
 * A map literal with no type arguments, and for which all of the keys and values are IEs, has the type `Map<K, V>` where `K` is the least upper bound of the inferred types of the provided keys, and `V` is the least upper bound of